mattdexter/mattdexter/README.md

 # Dockerized Django server
-This is the server that server my Django apps.
+This is the server that hosts my Django apps.